nondejus/AwesomeUnityCommunity/README.md

 * [Bona Data Editor](https://github.com/bonahona/BonaDataEditor) - Unity plugin editor for easier manipulation of assets of certain types.
 * [Enum Flags](https://github.com/umm/enum_flags) - Handle enum as bit flag in Inspector.
 * [UnityEditorHelper](https://github.com/JefferiesTube/UnityEditorHelper) - An organized bunch of scripts to make editor scripting in Unity easier - gathered from some of my projects and other free sources.
-* [UnityEditorHelper](https://bitbucket.org/bitcake-studio/bitstrap/src/114cc6f39716/Assets/BitStrap/Plugins/) - BitCake's set of useful tools that will let you quickly bootstrap a new Unity project.
+* [BitStrap](https://bitbucket.org/bitcake-studio/bitstrap) - A set of useful tools that will let you quickly bootstrap a new Unity project.
+* [NGTools](https://github.com/naphier/ngtools) - Unity Editor Extensions and Tools by Napland Games.
 <!-- * [Node Canvas](https://assetstore.unity.com/packages/tools/visual-scripting/nodecanvas-14914) - The complete Visual Behaviour Authoring framework for Unity. -->

 ## :department_store: Asset Store / Asset Bundles / Package Management <a name="assets-packages"></a>